 An anti-fraud policy is also helpful for informing offboarding procedures and reducing your risk of payroll ghosts.
 And with regard to expenses and reimbursements, a detailed company policy helps keep employees accountable for the claims they submit.

 Even with a reimbursement policy in place, manager reviews and audits are needed to check the authenticity of expense requests.
-With a routine review process in place, employees are less likely to overstep ethical boundaries and managers will be able to detect company-wide patterns—potentially identifying when reimbursements are abnormally above average.
+By having a manager routinely review payroll, employees are less likely to overstep ethical boundaries and managers will be able to detect company-wide patterns—potentially identifying when reimbursements are abnormally above average.

 You should also require manager review and signature for overtime requests and when changes are made to timesheets in order to avoid time theft.

-The person responsible for processing payroll should not also be responsible for entering changes or amending employee records, and vice versa.
+The payroll staff member responsible for processing should not also be responsible for entering changes or amending employee records, and vice versa.
 In fact, the segregation of employee duties is the cornerstone of a solid internal control system.
 Ideally, your payroll system is managed by three separate functions: someone handling payroll authorization, another handling distribution and a third person handling reconciliation.

-Alleviating payroll fraud risks with an outsource solution
+Enable global payroll fraud prevention with an outsourced solution

-Outsourcing payroll responsibilities can alleviate a majority of your risk for employee theft—as end-to-end processes are managed by an external party.
+As a business owner, outsourcing payroll responsibilities can alleviate a majority of your risk for employee theft—as end-to-end processes are managed by an external party.
 With clear validation and reporting, a payroll provider can quickly reconcile any discrepancies that might arise between departments—whether HR, Accounting or Payroll.
-Multinational companies who are struggling to improve their internal controls and standardize their processes across many locations, can especially benefit from an outsourced payroll solution.
+Multinational companies who are struggling to improve their internal controls and standardize their processes across many locations can especially benefit from outsourced payroll services.